quoll/tiara/README.md

 This is the same type of argument accepted by `conj`.
 Symmetry might suggest using `disj` for removing, but that would require multi maps to be sets, which would seem to be semantically dissimilar.

-Note: This is up for debate.
+**Note:** This is up for debate.
 I've implemented `MultiMap` as a set with `disj` and it works fine.
 But it means that instances become instances of `IPersistentSet` which has some small impact on behavior.
-For instance, `(set (multi-map :a 1))` will return the multipay, rather than a seq of the entries.
+For instance, `(set (multi-map :a 1))` will return the multimap, rather than a seq of the entries.
+Also, `print-method` needs `IPersistentMap` to be prioritized over `IPersistentSet`.

 #### Lack of Updates
 For now, updates are not possible.
 This is because `clojure.core/update` retrieves a value, modifies it, and uses `assoc` to add it back in.
 However, since the values are sets, then updating functions need to process the entire set.
 Re-associating a new set is difficult, as this would become a new value along with all the other values referenced by that key.